XenOriginal/XiaoMi-Ruby-15.6-UMA-only/README.md

 # XiaoMi-Ruby-15.6-UMA-only

- Catalina 10.15.1 (19B77a) is supported
+ Catalina 10.15.3 Beta (19D49f) is supported

  -----------------Work not well---------------------------

- Built in Audio can not work
+ Internal speaker can not work

  Earphone is not perfect, bluetooth earphone is recommanded